bd2kccd/causal-rest-api/README.md

 #### Upload small data file

-This is a multipart file upload, and the client is required to use `name="file"` to name their file upload field in their form.
+This is a multipart file upload via an HTML form, and the client is required to use `name="file"` to name their file upload field in their form.

 ````
 POST /causal/api/v1/zhy19/data/upload HTTP/1.1